South Greenland - Day 11 : Arrival

 It was only a short walk to Narsarsuaq.
 I passed some farms with actual people in them.
 It took some climbing to reach the river again.
 It was a bit annoying to again spent half an hour unpacking and packing my boat for a 2 minute crossing, but it was not like I had much else to do.
 Although it was technically not allowed I walked along the south of the airport's landing strip, anyone could just walk up there if they wanted to.

 In Narsarsuaq I went back to the tourist office.
 The woman I had spoken to before still recognized me.
 She asked if the half broken bridge I had crossed a few days ago was still there.
-Apparently they had build it a few years ago.
+Apparently she had helped building it a few years ago.
 Initially they had build a narrower bridge, but the following year the river had gotten wider so they had needed to add sections on both sides.
 Judging from her response I seemed to be the first person using it this year.
 I also retrieved the extra food I had brought and discussed my plans for the second part of my trip.
 That section was only reachable by sea.
 It would be way too far by packraft so I arranged for a boat to drop me off.

 My beard was growing well